Obama's going to go ahead and release more interrogation photos to prove what a rotten, mean bunch of SOBs the U.S. military and the CIA is.

 America pays veterans' health care.

-We have a veterans' health care system that is a single payer system, regulated health care.
+We have a veterans' health care system that is a single-payer system, regulated health care.

-If you want to see how how special that health care is, all it takes is a quick trip down to the medical health care center to sit in line, wait for your care, avoid being seen, see nonproviders, and even then being refused care when the money runs out at the end of the fiscal year.
+If you want to see how special that health care is, all it takes is a quick trip down to the medical health care center to sit in line, wait for your care, avoid being seen, see non-providers, and even then being refused care when the money runs out at the end of the fiscal year.

 The second example we have is also we have a current health care system for the military.

-If you recall, there was a guaranteed health care for retirees, and they basically reneged on that.
+And if you recall, there was a guaranteed health care for retirees, and they basically reneged on that.

 And they said we had to go outside.